FMMT666/launchpad.py/README.md

     Launchpad Pro      - class "LaunchpadPro()"     LEDs and buttons (digitally only (yet))

-    Launchpad Pro Mk3  - class "LaunchpadProMk3()"  EXPERIMENTAL++ as in "should be ok"
+    Launchpad Pro Mk3  - class "LaunchpadProMk3()"  EXPERIMENTAL+++ as in "should be really ok"

     Launchpad Mini Mk3 - class "LaunchpadMiniMk3()" LEDs and buttons  *** RENAMED 5/2020 ***

-    Launchpad X        - class "LaunchpadLPX()"     EXPERIMENTAL++ as in "should work quite well"
+    Launchpad X        - class "LaunchpadLPX()"     EXPERIMENTAL+++ as in "should work really well"

     Launch Control     - class "LaunchControl()"    EXPERIMENTAL